remoteintech/remote-jobs/company-profiles/incsub.md

 ## Region

-We have employees in many different countries around Europe, America and Asia, regardless of their physical location.
+We have employees in many different countries around Europe, America and Asia, some of them are located at Melbourne but location is not important.

 ## Company technologies